ocean-satellite-tools/mind-the-chl-gap/book/notebooks/intro_to_cnn.md

 The CNN learns these kinds of associations through training, and uses them to predict missing CHL values.

-### A simple analogy

-Imagine you’re looking at a satellite photo of the ocean.
-If you cover all but one pixel, it’s hard to guess what’s going on.
-But if you can see the area around that pixel — the texture, gradients, and larger features — you get a much clearer picture.

-That’s what a CNN does: it uses **spatial context** to make better predictions.

 ## CNN layers

 When we use a CNN, it analyzes the image in n x n blocks and layers of increasing block sizes.
-It compares the
+For our simple (toy) CNN, we are using 3 layers, 2 fitting layers and then a prediction layer.

 ---